-We were sent an awesome craft kit to try the new Elmer’sEarly Learners glue pen and an Elmer's Early Learners glue stick.
+We were sent an awesome craft kit to try the new Elmer's Early Learners glue pen and an Elmer's Early Learners glue stick.
 The box it arrived in was so much fun for the kids to decorate and now it can be used for storing craft supplies.

-I drew a line on a paper plate to represent where the water would be.
-My 2 yr old used the glue stick to add glue on the bottom half of the plate.
-She took small square pieces of blue tissue paper over the glue to create the water.
+For my 2 year old, I drew a wavy line on a paper plate to represent where the water would be.
+She used the triangular shaped glue stick to add glue on the bottom half of the plate, under the wavy line.
+Then, she placed pre-cut square pieces of blue tissue paper over the glue to create the water.